 Allergic disease is one of the most common chronic health conditions in the world.
-People with a family history of allergies have an increase risk of developing allergic disease.
-Hay fever (allergic rhinitis), eczema, hives, asthma, and food allergy are some types of allergic diseases.
+People with a family history of allergies have an increased risk of developing allergic disease.
+Hay fever, eczema, hives, asthma, and food allergy are some types of allergic diseases.
 Allergy symptoms can range from mild to a serious, life-threatening allergic reaction (anaphylaxis).

 Allergic reactions begin in your immune system.
-When a harmless substance such as dust, mold, or pollen is encountered by a person who is allergic to that substance, the immune system may over react by producing antibodies that "attack" the allergen.
-The can cause wheezing, itching, runny nose, watery or itchy eyes, and other symptoms.
+When a harmless substance such as dust, mold, or pollen is encountered by a person who is allergic to that substance, the immune system may overreact.
+It may produce antibodies that attack the allergen.
+These can cause wheezing, itching, runny nose, watery or itchy eyes, and other symptoms.

 What is the immune system?

-The purpose of the immune system is to defend itself and keep microorganisms, such as certain bacteria, viruses, and fungi, out of the body, and to destroy any infectious microorganisms that do invade the body.
+The purpose of the immune system is to defend itself and keep microorganisms, such as certain bacteria, viruses, and fungi, out of the body.
+It also destroys any infectious microorganisms that do invade the body.
 The immune system is made up of a complex and vital network of cells and organs that protect the body from infection.

 The organs involved with the immune system are called the lymphoid organs.
-They affect growth, development, and the release of lymphocytes (a type of white blood cell).
+They affect growth, development, and the release of certain white blood cells called lymphocytes.
 The blood vessels and lymphatic vessels are important parts of the lymphoid organs.
 They carry the lymphocytes to and from different areas in the body.
 Each lymphoid organ plays a role in the production and activation of lymphocytes.

 Lymphoid organs include:

-Adenoids (two glands located at the back of the nasal passages)
+Adenoids (2 glands located at the back of the nasal passages)